JDMcE/jdmce.github.io/_posts/2020-06-15-NahamCon-CTF-Writeup.md

 * Points: 30
 * Solves: 1310

 If we edit the cookie on the page to set user to admin, we get "you are logged in as nqzva."
-This is the rot 13 of admin to setting the cookie to nqzva and refreshing will give us the flag.
+This is the rot 13 of admin, so setting the cookie to nqzva and refreshing will give us the flag.

 ![admin]({{ site.url }}{{ site.baseurl }}/assets/Nahamconctf/admin.jpg)